A WEAKER BIRD BEING PICKED ON BY A MATE

-Cockatiels in particular are one species of parrot that are prone to having night frights (with that said any parrot can have them) this is because they are virtually night blind.
-Any movement or loud noise and they will try and escape.
-Unfortunately being in a cage they are unable to do so, so they will thrash violently around the cage, many injuring themselves very badly in the process.
-This is one reason why it is very important to have correct bar spacing because they can get their heads and wings trapped in the cage bars durning a night fright.
+Cockatiels in particular are one species of parrot that are prone to having night frights (with that said any parrot can have them.)
+Cockatiels are virtually night blind.
+Any movement, or loud noise, and they will try and escape.
+Therefore, they will thrash violently around the cage, many injuring themselves very badly in the process.
+This is one reason why it is important to have correct bar spacing; they can get their heads and wings trapped in the cage bars durning a night fright.

-To help prevent night frights it’s recommended that the owner leaves a night light on for their birds.
-If the owner covers the cages at night, only three sides should be covered leaving one side uncovered for the light to visible.
+To help prevent night frights, it’s recommended that the owner leaves a night light on for their birds.
+If the owner covers the cages at night; only three sides should be covered, leaving one side uncovered for the light to be visible.
 Do not place new toys that your bird is not familiar with in the cage before bed time.
-A parrot needs time to get used to new things and a new toy can cause anxiety at night.
-Always introduce new toys or a new cage in the morning so that the bird has ample time to explore them before they roost for the night.
+A parrot needs time to get used to new things, and a new toy can cause anxiety at night.
+Always introduce new toys, or a new cage in the morning; this gives the bird ample time to explore them before they roost for the night.
 Don’t position the bird’s cage in an unfamiliar area of the home before bed time.

-Position the cage away from windows so that car head lights/security lights etc can’t startle the bird.
-Lock other pets away at night or they can cause night frights.
+Position the cage away from windows, car head lights/security lights, etc can startle the bird.
+Lock other pets away at night as they can cause night frights.

-Covering cages to make parrots quiet is a myth and a cruel practice!
-Reason it’s a myth is often people think that if they cover the cage it will keep their parrots quiet, some parrots it does others it makes them even noisier than before!
+Covering cages to make parrots quiet is a myth, and a very cruel practice!
+It may quieten some parrots to a degree, while others, it makes them even noisier than before!

-Covering cages just to keep parrots quiet is not only cruel it can cause huge behaviour and psychological issues such as:
+Covering cages just to keep parrots quiet is not only cruel, it can cause major behaviour and psychological issues, such as: